How many Super Bowls have the Chiefs won? All of Kansas City's past victories and appearances

 The last Chiefs Super Bowl win

 Feb.
-11, 2024: An overtime win for Kansas City — The Chiefs became the first back-to-back Super Bowl champion in two decades as they defeated the San Francisco 49ers 25-22 in overtime in Super Bowl LVIII in Las Vegas.
+11, 2024: An overtime win for Kansas City — The Chiefs became the first back-to-back Super Bowl champion in two decades when they defeated the San Francisco 49ers 25-22 in overtime at Super Bowl LVIII in Las Vegas.

 Chiefs vs. Philadelphia Eagles at Super Bowl 2023